b-g/processing-sublime/README.md

 ## Preparations
 ###OSX
-Make sure to run after you have installed the Processing.app `Tools -> Install "processing-java"`
+Make sure to run `Tools -> Install "processing-java"` after you have installed the Processing.app.

 ![Use external editor preference](https://github.com/b-g/processing-sublime/raw/master/Images/processing_preferences.gif "Use external editor preference")

+This bundle assumes that you chose to install processing-java for all users (recomended).
+If you choose/have to install processing-java only in your home directory, then you have to slightly change the build script, see comment in `Processing.sublime-build`.

 ###Linux
 You will need to set your PATH to where your processing application is located, e.g.: